Benedict Williamson: Architect

 For the next ten years he practised as an architect, being in a partnership with John Henry Foss calling the business Williamson & Foss.

 In 1903, he did extension work for St Michael's Abbey in Farnborough.
 He designed the tower in the style of the Solesmes Abbey.
 The design was for four towers, which were to overshadow the red-brick house, but the First World War put an end to construction.

 In 1906, he designed the Church of St Boniface in Tooting for the Archdiocese of Southwark.
 The original inspiration for the church came from Tre Fontane Abbey, but he progressed away from the prototype plan.
 The foundation stone was laid on 17 November 1906 and the church, still unfinished, was opened for worship on 18 April 1907.
 It was the last church he designed before going to Rome, because that year he entered the Beda College in Rome where he studied for the priesthood and was ordained in 1909 for the Archdiocese of Southwark.

 He still continued to do architectural work while he was a priest.
 In 1911, he did work for the Jesuits, designing St Ignatius Church in Stamford Hill, London.
 Five years later, he was the architect for the Diocese of Northampton, designing Our Lady Immaculate and St Ethelbert's Church, Slough and Sacred Heart Church, in Southwold, Suffolk.

-In 1912 he designed St. Casimir's Lithuanian Church in Bethnal Green, London.
+In 1912 he designed St Casimir's Lithuanian Church in Cambridge Heath, London.
 For the Lithuanians, Williamson designed a building of London stock brick whose walls are punctuated by large round windows.

 After the First World War, in 1922, he was behind the building of Our Lady of Perpetual Help Church in Fulham, London.
 At the time he was inspired by the discovery of Tutankhamun's tomb that year and incorporated Egyptian patterns into the interior design of the church.

 In 1927, in collaboration with his original partner John Foss, he helped with the completion of St Boniface's Church in Tooting, adding a tower, arches and Egyptian designs.